Your interior style says a lot about your personality. Perhaps you are not quite sure which style suits you best. Could your home use a makeover?

 A modern interior is all about clean lines, sophistication and great lighting, all tied together with a few well-chosen pieces.
 The style follows the mantra “less is more” – though it’s not synonymous with minimalist.
 White, off-white, gray, taupes, black, stainless steel, glass, richly colored woods, large windows, and a concrete or wooden floor fit perfectly in a modern interior.

 The style creates a sleek, calming and sophisticated look.
 It cherishes a clean, almost minimalist look, where small details, choice of materials, textures and other subtleties play a significant role in the success of the design.

-While a minimalist design is sparse and almost austere in both color and ornamentation, the modernist design incorporates distinct styling choices.
+While minimalist interior design focuses on clean lines, is sparse, and almost austere in both color and ornamentation, the modernist design incorporates distinct styling choices.
 A glass wall with a black frame, black fixtures, and white or gray tiles suit a modern bathroom .
 White subway tiles, white cabinets, frosted metal or black hardware, a marble countertop and gray tile flooring in kitchens are extremely popular.
 With modern interiors, it’s also about bringing in a variety of decorative touches that tie things together and make the space unique, without having a single piece overpower the room.